antonioru/beautiful-react-hooks/docs/useDropZone.md

 #### ✅ When to use

-- When in need of implementing basic drop-related business logic such as file drop
+- If in need to abstract some drag-n-drop related logic into a custom hooks

 #### 🛑 What not to do

-- You can't use the returned handler setter asynchronously, it will not have any effect but changing the handler possibly leading to bugs in your code.
+- Using the returned callback setter asynchronously won't have any effect and could introduce bugs into your code, so it should be avoided.
-- Absolutely avoid using `onDrop` handler setters to replace the standard drop handler props.
+- Standard drag handler props (like `onDragStart`) should not be replaced with useDragEvents callback setters.
-- `useDropZone` is meant to be used to abstract more complex hooks that need to control the drag n drop, for example: the drag-around hook.
+- useDragEvents is designed to be used for more complex hooks that require control over drag and drop.
-- Using `useDropZone` handlers instead of the classic props approach it's just as bad as it sounds since you'll lose the React
-  SyntheticEvent performance boost.<br />
+- Replacing classic props with useDragEvents handlers can lead to a loss in performance due to the lack of React SyntheticEvent support.
-- If you were doing something like the following, please keep doing it:
+- If you were already using a method similar to the following, it is recommended to continue doing so:

 ```jsx harmony static noedit
 const MyComponent = (props) => {